-The process of selecting beneficiaries is a crucial element of the RHP.
-Its purpose is to ensure that RHP housing units are provided to those refugees and IDPs that are most vulnerable and most in need.
-Potential beneficiaries are informed about the RHP thanks to the wide information campaigns conducted by the Partner Countries since March 2013, in close coordination with UNHCR and OSCE
+The process of selecting beneficiaries was a crucial element of the RHP.
+Its purpose was to ensure that RHP housing units are provided to those refugees and IDPs that are most vulnerable and most in need.
+Potential beneficiaries were informed about the RHP via wide information campaigns conducted by the Partner Countries since March 2013, in close coordination with UNHCR and OSCE.

 Beneficiary stories